julianmateu/light-cmd-palette/README.md

 - ✅ **Easy Integration**: Simple setup for any web project.

 ## Installation
-Currently, Light Command Palette can be included in your project by directly using the JavaScript and CSS files.
+Currently, Light Command Palette can be included in your project by directly using the JavaScript and CSS files in the [`src`](./src) directory.
 Future updates may include npm package distribution.

 ## Usage
 To use Light Command Palette in your project, simply include the CSS and JS files in the [`src`](./src) directory in your HTML: